freddysilber/dictionary-cli/README.md

 # Dictionary CLI
-A Merriam-Webster Dictionary Gem.
+A Merriam-Webster Dictionary Gem for getting the word of the day and searching definitions for words
 ## CLI Data Gem Portfolio Project

-- Dictionary Gem
+- Dictionary CLI Gem
 - Ruby CLI Data Gem Portfolio Project
 - Freddy Silber
 - Summer 19'